1977 Formula One season: Race 11: West Germany

 The West German race took place in Hockenheim because the Nürburgring track was deemed to be too dangerous to race on because of the inability of the 'Ring's organizers to effectively manage such a huge circuit.
 In qualifying, Scheckter took his first pole of the season, ahead of Watson and then Lauda who headed the second row.
 Scheckter kept the lead at the first corner with both Watson and Lauda keeping their positions.
 Watson put pressure on Scheckter until his engine failed on the eighth lap, giving second to Lauda who passed Scheckter soon after and began to pull away.
 Scheckter battled for second with Hunt until the defending champion retired with an engine failure, giving third to Watson's teammate and home driver Hans-Joachim Stuck.
 That was how it stayed to the end; Lauda winning from Scheckter and Stuck.
 One notable highlight of the race involved German touring car legend Hans Heyer, who started the race despite failing to qualify.
+Heyer ended up with the distinction of being the only F1 driver to fail to qualify, fail to finish, and be disqualified in the same race.